Vision

 - support our NHS partners to build research capacity, by sharing our expertise and experience, development opportunities and maximising opportunities for cross-organisational collaboration on research priorities

-Find out more about our new five year Nursing, Midwifery and Allied Health Professionals (NMAHPs) Strategy
+Find out more about our Nursing, Midwifery and Allied Health Professionals (NMAHPs) Strategy

-Linda Tinkler, Trust Lead for NMAHP Research explains how a £3.2m grant from Newcastle Hospitals Charity will see the introduction of a new Institute, dedicated to the progression of research talent amongst Newcastle’s nurses, midwives and AHPs.
+Linda Tinkler, trust lead for NMAHP research explains how a £3.2m grant from Newcastle Hospitals Charity is supporting a new institute, dedicated to the progression of research talent amongst Newcastle’s nurses, midwives and AHPs.

-How nurse led research into CBT has helped patients with respiratory conditions
+Case study – How nurse-led research has helped patients with respiratory conditions

-Dr Karen Marshall is a respiratory Nurse Consultant at the Royal Victoria Infirmary’s Chest Clinic.
-She describes her work around cognitive behavioural therapy or CBT which has helped so many people to manage anxiety and depression as a result of their respiratory conditions.
+Dr Karen Marshall is a respiratory nurse consultant at the Royal Victoria Infirmary’s chest clinic.
+She describes her work around cognitive behavioural therapy (CBT) which has helped so many people to manage anxiety and depression as a result of their respiratory conditions.